Giant Asteroid 2018 GE3 Just Had A Close Call With Earth, And No One Saw It Coming

-A massive asteroid the size of a football field whizzed past us in the early hours of April 15, in one of the scariest near miss in more than 15 years, Space.com reports.
+A massive asteroid the size of a football field whizzed past us in the early hours of April 15, in one of the scariest near misses in more than 15 years, Space.com reports.

 The asteroid, dubbed 2018 GE3, was spotted less than a day before its close encounter with our planet, shows the Minor Planet Center of the International Astronomical Union.